aboyington/able-gala-2025/README.md

 - **Container**: max-w-7xl with responsive padding
 - **Sections**: Consistent py-16 sm:py-20 spacing
 - **Grid**: CSS Grid and Flexbox for layouts

+## 🌐 Header & Navigation

+### Mobile Menu Behavior
+- On small screens, the horizontal nav is replaced with a hamburger button.
+- Tapping the button reveals a slide-down panel with nav links and EN/FR language toggle.
+- The panel animates (opacity/translate) and auto-closes when a link is tapped or on Escape.
+- On desktop (sm and up), the full horizontal nav and EN/FR toggle are visible in the header.

 ## 🌐 Language Toggle